Da0ne/DZMods/README.md

 ----------------------------------------------------------------------------------------------------------------------

 ## Installation:
-NOTE: If you have previously edited your loot XMLs, make sure you replace the XMLs inside of DayZSurvival.chernarusplus'.
+NOTE: If you have previously edited your loot XMLs, make sure you replace the XMLs inside of  '/mpmission/DayZSurvival.chernarusplus' with your already edited XMLs/Server files.

 NOTE: The db folder contains NO MODDED features/changes, and is 100% vanilla; this is the same with other XML files.